LOST 033 - Ben, There? Done That

 Oh God, there is a lot in this one.
 I'm not going to get to any other ones this time.
 Pretty much every scene needs unpacking, and introduces dozens of questions, most of which won't be answered for years of production time.
 Let's give it the old chronological treatment, eh?

 Life on the island isn't great for young Ben.
 His dad is, to use the technical term, a real miserable piece of shit.
-Bitter at his lot in life (he's a mere custodian, who, we recognize from his coveralls nametag, is the "Roger Work Man" we've already met in present-day as a skeleton behind the wheel of Hurley's abandoned Dharma van) and seriously alcoholic, he drinks and sneers and openly blames his son for the death of his mother, which perhaps explains why Ben is such a withdrawn and watchful boy.
+Bitter at his lot in life (he's a mere custodian, who, we recognize from his coveralls nametag, is the "Roger Work Man" we've already met in present-day as a skeleton behind the wheel of Hurley's abandoned Dharma van) and seriously alcoholic, he drinks and sneers and openly blames Ben for the death of Ben's mother, which perhaps explains why Ben is such a withdrawn and watchful boy.

 Behind emotional (and implied physical) parental abuse, young Ben's got other troubles.
 School is occasionally interrupted by alerts when Dharma faces incursions and skirmishes from "hostiles"—natives who were already on the island before Dharma got there, and who we recognize as Jacobians.
 His pet rabbit and Annie are his only friends.
 His only toys appear to be a couple crudely carved wooden dolls.
 Also his dead mother is appearing at his window at night.